Key Takeaways

 Layer 2: Targeted link building.
 Once you have content worth ranking, link building becomes the lever that pushes specific pages from invisible to competitive.
 Link insertions into relevant existing articles, contextual placements on niche-relevant sites, and resource page links all work here.
 The key is pointing links at your most commercially valuable pages — the ones where a rankings improvement directly translates to revenue.

 Layer 3: Editorial coverage.
 This is the layer most companies skip — and the one that's become the most important in 2026.
 When journalists and independent publications feature your brand as an expert source, you earn high-authority backlinks and the brand mentions that AI systems weight as their primary trust signal.
 This is what digital PR does: it positions your team as expert sources in articles journalists are already writing, earning editorial links and mentions simultaneously.
+For the deeper mechanics, see our digital PR link building breakdown.

 The compounding effect is real.
 Content gives link builders pages to point at.
 Links give those pages authority to rank.
 Editorial coverage builds the brand recognition that feeds both Google rankings and AI visibility — and the resulting media mentions create natural internal linking opportunities back to your content.